-You are cordially invited to attend the Annual Meeting of Stockholders of Redwood Trust, Inc., a Maryland corporation, to be held on May 21, 2024 at 8:30 a.m., Pacific time, at 4 Park Plaza, Suite 320, Irvine, California 92614 (the "Annual Meeting"), for the following purposes:
+You are cordially invited to attend the Annual Meeting of Stockholders of Redwood Trust, Inc., a Maryland corporation, to be held on May 22, 2025 at 8:30 a.m., Pacific time, at the Acqua Hotel, 555 Redwood Highway, Mill Valley, California 94941 (the "Annual Meeting"), for the following purposes:

-- To consider and vote upon the election of Greg H. Kubicek, Christopher J. Abate, Doneene K. Damon, Armando Falcon, Douglas B. Hansen, Debora D. Horvath, Georganne C. Proctor, Dashiell I. Robinson, and Faith A. Schwartz to serve as directors until the annual meeting of stockholders in 2025 and until their successors are duly elected and qualify; - 2.
-To consider and vote upon the ratification of the appointment of Grant Thornton LLP as our independent registered public accounting firm for 2024; - 3.
-To consider and vote upon a non-binding advisory resolution to approve named executive officer compensation as described in this Proxy Statement; - 4.
-To consider and vote upon an amendment to our 2002 Employee Stock Purchase Plan to increase the number of shares available for purchase; and - 5.
+- To consider and vote upon the election of Greg H. Kubicek, Christopher J. Abate, Doneene K. Damon, Armando Falcon, Douglas B. Hansen, Debora D. Horvath, Georganne C. Proctor, Dashiell I. Robinson, and Faith A. Schwartz to serve as directors until the annual meeting of stockholders in 2026 and until their successors are duly elected and qualify; - 2.
+To consider and vote upon the ratification of the appointment of Grant Thornton LLP as our independent registered public accounting firm for 2025; - 3.
+To consider and vote upon a non-binding advisory resolution to approve named executive officer compensation; and - 4.
 To transact such other business as may properly come before the Annual Meeting or any adjournment or postponement of the Annual Meeting.

 We have elected to use the Internet as our primary means of providing our proxy materials to stockholders.
 Consequently, stockholders will not receive paper copies of our proxy materials unless they specifically request them.
-We will send a Notice of Internet Availability of Proxy Materials (the "Notice") on or about April 11, 2024 to our stockholders of record as of the close of business on March 27, 2024.
-We are also providing access to our proxy materials over the Internet beginning on or about April 11, 2024.
+We will send a Notice of Internet Availability of Proxy Materials (the "Notice") on or about April 11, 2025 to our stockholders of record as of the close of business on March 27, 2025.
+We are also providing access to our proxy materials over the Internet beginning on or about April 11, 2025.
 Electronic delivery of our proxy materials will reduce printing and mailing costs, as well as associated waste, relating to our Annual Meeting.